-- 7.14.1 Subject to clause 7.14.3 below, the Municipality may grant a reduction in market value of all vacant land, not exceeding an amount as determined by Council at its annual budget. - 7.14.2 Vacant land within the development phasing line (i.e. within the hatched area as depicted on Annexure B) will not qualify for the reduction in market value. - 7.14.3 Vacant land which is considered developable in terms of the Municipality's Town Planning Scheme may not be granted such reduction in market value.
+The Municipality may grant a reduction in market value of vacant land outside the development phasing line, as determined by Council at its annual budget.

+Vacant land within the development phasing line (i.e. within the hatched area as depicted on Annexure B) will not qualify for the reduction in market value.